-This Nothing Bundt Cake’s Carrot Cake Copycat recipe is a new favorite of mine.
-I found a new way to use all of the same ingredients, including the ease of a cake mix, yet give the cake a lighter texture that is similar to the Nothing Bundt Cake texture.
+This Carrot Bundt Cake recipe is a new favorite of mine.
+I found a new way to use all of the same ingredients, including the ease of a cake mix, yet give the cake a lighter texture that is similar to the Nothing Bundt Cake’s Carrot Cake texture.

 Our homemade versions of the Nothing Bundt Cake cakes are easy to make and so delicious!
 They are always a hit at birthday parties and special events.
 If you’ve never tried a Nothing Bundt Cake, you have to try one!
 They are the best bundt cakes you can find anywhere, and the cream cheese frosting is unbelievably good.